mebooster/mebooster/README.md

 python mebooster/victim/train.py
 ```

-Configuration for the output path is located in `config.py` under the `VICTIM_DIR` variable.
+Configuration for the output path is located in `config.py` under the `mebooster` variable.

 ### 2. Parameter Estimation